hervebronnimann/adventofcode/README.md

         yield ([ss for mask, ss in zip(masks, s) if i & mask], [ss for mask, ss in zip(masks, s) if not i & mask])

 ```
+In general, the [itertools-recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes) have
+a great set of nifty functions.

 ### Arithmetic: